-Today, I wanted to go through 5 Awesome Resistive Band Exercises you can do anywhere.
+Today, I’ll go through 5 Awesome Resistive Band Exercises you can do anywhere.

-A couple of weeks ago, I left snowy Kelowna.
-We got two feet of snow.
-I headed down to Miami.
+A couple of weeks ago, I left snowy Kelowna (which was under two feet of snow), and headed down to sunny Miami.
 One thing I brought was a loop resistive band.
-The five exercises that I am going to go through are little routines and some exercises that I do in my hotel room.
+The five exercises that I am going to go through are routines that I do in my hotel room.

 5 AWESOME Resistive Band Exercises You Can Do ANYWHERE!